- Why Should I Use PC3 Files?

 Why Should I Use PC3 Files?

 PC3 files, or plotter configuration files, are a hallmark of a well-run AutoCAD office.
 These settings allow you or your office to set a single plotting standard in one easy-to-access location.
-By incorporating a few important settings, CTB styles provide a quick and painless way to ensure that you and your colleagues always plot in the same way.
+By incorporating a few important settings, PC3 styles provide a quick and painless way to ensure that you and your colleagues always plot in the same way.

 Creating a PC3 File